poppadum/dynquee/README.md

 ## Getting Started
 Steps to get *digimarquee* running on Recalbox:

-- download the latest project release (**TODO**: link here)
-- extract the archive and copy it to your Recalbox
-  - ftp or rsync
-  - or direct to SD card
-  - files live in `/recalbox/share/digimarquee`
-- copy init script `S32digimarquee` to `/etc/init.d` and make it executable
-- reboot

->  **TODO**:
+>  **TODO**: get a permalink to latest release on github

->  - provide a setup script
->  - probably best to ssh into pi, `wget` archive and run setup script
+1. Connect to your recalbox with `ssh`: see [Recalbox wiki][recalbox-ssh]
+1. Copy and paste this command and press enter:
+    `wget -o digimarquee.zip <digimarquee-release> && unzip digimarquee.zip && bash install.sh`
+1. If all goes well you should see the `Installation complete` message

-Releases include some media files to get started (see [acknowledgements](#acknowledgements)) but is not a complete set.
+Releases include a few media files to get started (see [acknowledgements](#acknowledgements)) but not a complete set.
 See the [media README][media-readme] for suggestions of where to find media files.

 ## Usage